JacopoWolf/PotatoChatProtocol/docs/usage.md

 ### start

+To start a server write down in a meaven project these three lines of code.

-In the below example, a PCPServer is started on the loopback interface:
+In the below example, a PCPServer is started on the loopback interface.

 ```java
 InetAddress address = InetAddress.getByName("127.0.0.1");